Llantrisant–Aberthaw line: Cowbridge and Aberthaw Railway

 Aberthaw had long been a source of high quality limestone, which was in demand for burning to make lime.
 In 1881 Stephen Collier and David Owen went into partnership with a view to establishing lime kilns at Aberthaw.
 This was not immediately fruitful, but in 1888 works and equipment were provided and the industry took hold.
 At this time further railway developments in the general area were under consideration, and in November 1888 proposals were published for the Vale of Glamorgan line, which would connect Barry and Bridgend via Aberthaw.

 The preparations for this motivated the Taff Vale Railway to give support to Collier and Owen, and proposals form a Cowbridge and Aberthaw Railway were deposited in the same month.
-The TVR guaranteed 3 1/2% on the construction cost, and the Cowbridge and Aberthaw Railway Act was passed on 12 August 1889, with capital of £90,000.
+The TVR guaranteed 3 1/2% on the construction cost, and the Cowbridge and Aberthaw Railway Act 1889 (52 & 53 Vict. c. cxli) was passed on 12 August 1889, with capital of £90,000.

 Construction of the line proceeded, and on 2 September 1892 Major H. A. Yorke of the Board of Trade inspected the line and passed it for passenger operation; it opened on 1 October 1892.
 The line was 6 miles 53 chains in length, and had cost £120,000 to build.
 A new station was provided at Cowbridge as the location of the old one did not lend itself to extending the line, and it was downgraded to the status of goods station.
 There were new stations on the line at St Mary Church Road, St Athan Road, and Aberthaw.
 There were three passenger trains a day, running between Aberthaw and Pontypridd.

-The Taff Vale Railway was persuaded to acquire the Cowbridge and Aberthaw Railway company, which it did from 1 January 1895, authorised by Act of 17 August 1894.
+The Taff Vale Railway was persuaded to acquire the Cowbridge and Aberthaw Railway Company, which it did from 1 January 1895, authorised by the Taff Vale Railway Act 1894 (57 & 58 Vict. c. clxxii) of 17 August 1894.

 The lack of a loop to cross trains on the single line at Cowbridge proved to be an operational inconvenience, and a loop was installed, being commissioned in October 1897.
 The Vale of Glamorgan line opened in that year.
 It had an Aberthaw station adjacent to the Cowbridge one, but there was no direct connection between the two, for trains or for the public.